RMHogervorst/xkcd_weather_cities_nl/README.md

 If we do the analysis of cities in the Netherlands and their humidex and winter temperature, I would expect practically no differences between cities.

-Lets go:

-Wintertemperature
+Randall Munroe (author of the XKCD comic) uses the winter temperature and humidex to classify countries.
+I use the average temperature over december, januari and februari for winter temperature and calculate the humidex using the [comf package](https://cran.r-project.org/web/packages/comf/index.html).
+This humidex is a combination of humidity and temperature.

+The [humidex](https://en.wikipedia.org/wiki/Humidex) (short for humidity index) is an index number used by Canadian meteorologists to describe how hot the weather feels to the average person, by combining the effect of heat and humidity.
+The term humidex is a Canadian innovation coined in 1965.

+Range of humidex: Scale of comfort:\[2\]\[3\]

+-   20 to 29: Little to no discomfort
+-   30 to 39: Some discomfort
+-   40 to 45: Great discomfort; avoid exertion
+-   Above 45: Dangerous; heat stroke quite possible

-First determine all the cities
+### First determine all the cities

 I just took all the available weatherstations provided by the Dutch weather service (KNMI, --- Royal Netherlands, Metereological Institute).
+There are 46 stations in the Netherlands.

-The weatherservice has a nice interactive download page where you can specify what you want.
-There is also a REST api, but this works too.
+The weatherservice has a nice interactive download page where you can specify what you want (hourly, daily, which stations what things).
+There is also a REST api, but this works fine for one-off projects.

+### What is in the file?

 ``` r
 library(tidyverse)